Aveda Global GreenGrants Fund

-“The Land Tenure Center (LTC) works to improve environmental sustainability in developing countries, where extraordinary biological and cultural diversity often coincides with acute poverty.
+“The Land Tenure Center (LTS) works to improve environmental sustainability in developing countries, where extraordinary biological and cultural diversity often coincides with acute poverty.
 Environmental sustainability is vital for the poor, who depend heavily on natural resources and ecosystem services and are likely to suffer disproportionately from disease and hardship when the environment is degraded.
 Linking poverty alleviation to environmental conservation is complex and requires good governance and sound institutions.
 For this reason, LTC stresses local collaboration and a multi-disciplinary approach to research and training.”

 Leonard X. Bosack & Bette M. Kruger Foundation

 “The Bosack & Kruger Foundation funds projects or organizations promoting animal welfare, as well as projects of unusually high technical, scientific or literary merit.
 Preferring to act as the project or funding initiator, the Foundation discourages unsolicited grant applications in order to conserve effort and expense on the part of requesting organizations.”

 An accredited member of the American Zoo and Aquarium Association, the Memphis Zoo works cooperatively with organizations around the world, in order to further its mission of preserving wildlife through conservation, education and research.
 Education and conservation make up the core mission for the Memphis Zoo and the Zoo is committed to assuming a leading role in biodiversity conservation.